ncarrillo/xanite/README.md

 - **Graphics Optimization**:
   The emulator adjusts its graphics settings (Low, Medium, High) based on the capabilities of your device to ensure smooth performance.

+- **HELP**
+This was your emulator issues or errors.
+Come chat with us about on Discord. https://discord.gg/ZrbZTGSs
+-
 - **OpenGL Rendering**:
   Using OpenGL and GLFW, the emulator provides high-quality graphics rendering for a better gaming experience.